 The Virginia Coalition of Motorcyclists and Tom McGrath’s Motorcycle Law Group would like to invite all interested motorcyclists to attend this year’s Motorcycle Lobby Day.
-This year it will be held on Monday January 19, 2015.
+This year it will be held on Monday January 18, 2016.
 This is a holiday, so many people are off.
-That morning, Virginia Coalition of Motorcyclists lobbyists, as well as members of other state motorcycle rights organizations, independent motorcyclists and any other interested people will go to the Virginia General Assembly to speak to the Delegates and Senators about upcoming legislation that affects motorcyclists in Virginia.
+That morning Virginia Coalition of Motorcyclists lobbyists, as well as members of other state motorcycle rights organizations, independent motorcyclists and any other interested people will go to the Virginia General Assembly to speak to the Delegates and Senators about upcoming legislation that affects motorcyclists in Virginia.

-On Sunday January 18th, from 1:00 p.m. until we get through, Virginia Coalition of Motorcyclists lobbyists will lead an informational meeting at the Holiday Inn at 2000 Staples Mill Rd, Richmond, VA, 23230 to discuss this year’s legislation affecting motorcyclists.
+On Sunday January 17th, beginning at 1:00 p.m., Virginia Coalition of Motorcyclists lobbyists will lead an informational meeting at the Holiday Inn at 2000 Staples Mill Rd, Richmond, VA, 23230 to discuss this year’s legislation affecting motorcyclists.
 We will also discuss how to talk to your legislators about these issues in case you have never done that.
 Later that evening, attendees will enjoy a free homemade BBQ dinner.

-On Monday the 19th, we leave the hotel at 8:00 a.m. sharp for our annual trip to the Capitol.
-After lobbying our legislators, we will head to Penny Lane Pub where Tom McGrath’s Motorcycle Law Group provides lunch to all who attended as a thank you for coming to support Virginia motorcyclists.
+On Monday the 18th, we leave the hotel at 8:00 a.m. sharp for our annual trip to the Capitol.
+After lobbying our legislators, we will head to Penny Lane Pub where The Motorcycle Law Group provides lunch to all who attended as a thank you for coming to support Virginia motorcyclists.

-This year we know that there will be a bill to amend the Code of Virginia to allow motorcyclists to use auxiliary lights in order to increase visibility to other motorists.
-The bill will also eliminate the five second limit on the amount of time that a motorcycle brake light may modulate.
-The purpose is to increase the visibility of the motorcycle to motorists approaching from behind, thus reducing rear-end collisions.
+This year we know that there will be another bill to amend the Code of Virginia to allow motorcyclists to use auxiliary lights in order to increase visibility to other motorists.
+This bill faces heavy opposition from the Virginia State Police and will require strong support from the motorcycling community in order to become law in Virginia.

 I encourage everyone who can to join us.
 It is a lot of fun, it is educational, and most importantly it shows the legislators that motorcyclists are a significant and active portion of the electorate.